Bastian-G/diploma-thesis-latex-template/README.md

 ![image](https://user-images.githubusercontent.com/79423423/149667815-3b331cda-a783-47c8-b1bc-eabce311d1f6.png)

-Afterwards got to the extension setting and serach for "lastused", change from "first" to "lastUsed" and you can compile with the normal run button or (Ctrl+Alt+B).
+Subsequently go to the extension setting and serach for "lastused", change from "first" to "lastUsed" and you can compile with the normal run button or (Ctrl+Alt+B).

 ![image](https://user-images.githubusercontent.com/79423423/149667773-b5353e1b-63ca-45e3-b64d-890cec3ddf7f.png)